 If the driver is under 18, there could be different rules that apply to them in a car wreck case.
 For instance, if they acted negligently because they had passengers in the vehicle, this can be additional grounds for recklessness because they were not permitted to have passengers in the first place.

 A crash caused by a teenage driver also could subject their parent’s to liability.
 Under the family car doctrine, legal guardians may be held liable for the actions of their children and therefore could be civilly responsible for any damages they cause.
 Additionally, if a teen driver is in an accident, it may cause their insurance rates to go up.
 It is important to understand if a novice driver admits fault, they may be recorded, and this statement could be used against in a civil case.
-An experienced teenage driver accident lawyer in Manchester could guide a parent and their teen through this process and work to ensure an optimal outcome for both the child and their legal guardians.
+An experienced teenage driver accident attorney in Manchester could guide a parent and their teen through this process and work to ensure an optimal outcome for both the child and their legal guardians.

 Contact a Manchester Teen Driver Accident Attorney